-- 1. Kährs Handblock for Woodloc® is used for installing boards with Woodloc® joints.
+- 1. Kährs Handblock for Woodloc 5s is used for installing boards with Woodloc® joints.
 Positioning the boards requires only light taps on their edges.
 Hold the tapping block lengthways against the edge of the board.
 Keeping one end in contact with the edge of the board, tap the board with the block.
 This applies the correct force, and the board will not be damaged. - 2.
-Use a heel iron to tap the last row into place.
+Kährs locking tool tools are used to move the locking tongues into place in the last row, in order to lock the joints.
+The locking tool can also be used to lock the locking tongues when, for example, you want to replace a plank.
+For flooring thickness other than 15 mm, please use the relevant Kährs Locking Tool Adapter.
+Figure 2b.

-- 3. Kährs Adhesive for wood floors.
+- 3. Use a heel iron to tap the last row into place. - 4.
+Kährs Adhesive for wood floors.
 An all-in-one, polyvinyl acetate-based adhesive used for traditional joints and in special circumstances with the Woodloc® joints.
 Must be stored out of the reach of children.
-Ensure good ventilation. - 4.
+Ensure good ventilation. - 5.
 Use pairs of installation wedges (with "notches") to create a flexible space between the floor and adjacent surfaces when installing floor boards.
 Use two or more, depending on the size of the movement joint.
 Remove the wedges when installation is complete.

-INSTALLATION INSTRUCTIONS FOR KÄHRS WOOD FLOORS WITH WOODLOC® 5G JOINTS
+INSTALLATION INSTRUCTIONS FOR KÄHRS WOOD FLOORS WITH WOODLOC® 5S JOINTS